microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

 <!-- genaiscript output end -->

-GenAIScript will execute `summarize.genai.js` and generate the `👤 user` message that will be sent to the LLM chat.
+GenAIScript will execute `summarize.genai.mjs` and generate the `👤 user` message that will be sent to the LLM chat.
 It also populates the `env.files` variable with the files selected in the context (from a user UI interaction or CLI arguments).

 The LLM responds with the `🤖 assistant` message and GenAIScript parses the output to extract structured data.